carbon-language/carbon-lang/clang/docs/UsersManual.rst

    profile.
 As you make changes to your code, clang may no longer be able to use the profile data.
 It will warn you when this happens.

-Profile generation and use can also be controlled by the GCC-compatible flags ``-fprofile-generate`` and ``-fprofile-use``.
+Profile generation using an alternative instrumentation method can be controlled by the GCC-compatible flags ``-fprofile-generate`` and ``-fprofile-use``.
 Although these flags are semantically equivalent to their GCC counterparts, they *do not* handle GCC-compatible profiles.
 They are only meant to implement GCC's semantics with respect to profile creation and use.

 .. option:: -fprofile-generate[=<dirname>]

-  Without any other arguments, ``-fprofile-generate`` behaves identically to ``-fprofile-instr-generate``.
+  The ``-fprofile-generate`` and ``-fprofile-generate=`` flags will use an alterantive instrumentation method for profile generation.
 When given a directory name, it generates the profile file ``default.profraw`` in the directory named ``dirname``.
 If ``dirname`` does not exist, it will be created at runtime.
 The environment variable ``LLVM_PROFILE_FILE`` can be used to override the directory and filename for the profile file at runtime.
 For example,

   .. code-block:: console